Healthdirect Free Australian health advice you can count on.

 Human digestive systems: a normal system (left), gastric bypass (centre) and lap band (right)

-When should I consider bariatric surgery?
+When might I consider bariatric surgery?

 Which type of bariatric surgery is right for me?